zmk5/zmk5.github.io/_posts/2019-09-20-ros2-tb3-namespace.md

 ### Step 2: Copy and Modify Contents from the TB3 Bringup Package into Your Package

-In the `turtlebot3/turtlebot3_bringup` ros2 package, copy the contents of `robot.launch.py` into the `my_tb3_bringup.launch.py` with the following changes marked as `# comments` in the following code:
+In the `turtlebot3/turtlebot3_bringup` ROS 2 package, copy the contents of `robot.launch.py` into the `my_tb3_bringup.launch.py` with the following changes marked as `# comments` in the following code:

 ```python
 import os